Latin liturgical rites

 Latin liturgical rites, or Western liturgical rites, is a large family of liturgical rites and uses of public worship employed by the Latin Church, the largest particular church sui iuris of the Catholic Church, that originated in Europe where the Latin language once dominated and further by Western Rite Orthodoxy and Independent and Old Catholicism.
 Its language is now known as Ecclesiastical Latin.
 The most used rite is the Roman Rite.

-The Latin rites were for many centuries no less numerous than the modern Eastern Catholic liturgical rites.
-The number of Latin rites and uses is now much reduced.
+The Latin rites were for many centuries as numerous as the modern Eastern Catholic liturgical rites.
+The number of Latin rites and uses is now much lower.
 In the aftermath of the Council of Trent, in 1568 and 1570 Pope Pius V suppressed the breviaries and missals that could not be shown to have an antiquity of at least two centuries in favor of the Roman Missal and Roman Breviary.
-Many local rites that remained legitimate even after this decree were abandoned voluntarily, especially in the 19th century, in favor of the Tridentine Mass and other Roman Rite rituals.
-In the second half of the 20th century, most of the religious orders that had a distinct liturgical rite chose to adopt in its place the Roman Rite as revised in accordance with the decrees of the Second Vatican Council (see Mass of Paul VI).
-A few such liturgical rites persist today for the celebration of Mass, since 1965–1970 in revised forms, but the distinct liturgical rites for celebrating the other sacraments have been almost completely abandoned.
+Many local rites that remained legitimate after this decree were abandoned voluntarily, especially in the 19th century, in favor of the Tridentine Mass and other Roman Rite rituals.
+In the second half of the 20th century, most of the religious orders that had a distinct liturgical rite chose to adopt in its place the Roman Rite as revised in accordance with the decrees of the Second Vatican Council and the Mass of Paul VI.
+A few such liturgical rites persist for the celebration of Mass, in revised forms since 1965–1970.
+Distinct liturgical rites for celebrating the other sacraments have been mostly stopped being used.

 Latin liturgical rites currently in use

 Roman Rite

 The Roman Rite is by far the most widely used.
 Like other liturgical rites, it developed over time, with newer forms replacing the older.
 It underwent many changes in the first millennium, during half of its existence (see Pre-Tridentine Mass).
 The forms that Pope Pius V, as requested by the Council of Trent, established in the 1560s and 1570s underwent repeated minor variations in the centuries immediately following.
-Each new typical edition (the edition to which other printings are to conform) of the Roman Missal (see Tridentine Mass) and of the other liturgical books superseded the previous one.

 The 20th century saw more profound changes.
 Pope Pius X radically rearranged the Psalter of the Breviary and altered the rubrics of the Mass.
 Pope Pius XII significantly revised the Holy Week ceremonies and certain other aspects of the Roman Missal in 1955.
+Finally, the Pontificate of Pope Paul VI saw the total rearranging of Latin liturgy as a result of the Second Vatican Council.